Prince William Reveals How Prince George Really Feels About His New School

 Any child's first day of school is an important, emotional milestone no parent will ever forget, and that was exactly the case for Prince William recently as he accompanied cheeky Prince George on his first day at St Thomas' Battersea school just a few weeks ago.

-The dad-of-one flew solo while pregnant Kate Middleton recovered from severe morning sickness at home, and the lookalike pair looked too adorable for words making their way to the school gates.
+The dad-of-two flew solo while pregnant Kate Middleton recovered from severe morning sickness at home, and the lookalike pair looked too adorable for words making their way to the school gates.

 We're totally not ashamed to admit we spent hours poring over the photos of him in his adorable uniform complete with book bag, tightly squeezing his dad's hand as he took the first steps to meet his new teacher at the gates.
 But while his trembling bottom lip led us to believe he wasn't having the best time, Prince William has revealed that's still the case, weeks later.